JakeJMattson/ModMail/README.md

   <img src="https://discordapp.com/api/guilds/453208597082406912/widget.png?style=banner2"/>
 </a>

-# WarmBot
+# ModMail
-WarmBot is a Discord bot designed to provide a communication system between server staff and other members.
+ModMail is a Discord bot designed to provide a communication system between server staff and other members.

 ## Reports
 Reports are private text channels that allow the entire staff team to communicate with a single member.